AyphixLLC/SoftlightFrameworkV3/README.md

-# Awesome Project Build with TypeORM
+# A backend framework with NodeJS and Typescript with TypeORM
 Steps to run this project:

 1. Run `npm i` command